YChaoWang/YChaoWang/README.md

 ## ☕ Buy Me a Coffee for my girlfriend (She forced me to add this 🥲)

-Hi, I’m David (I-Chau Wang) — an AI & software engineer from Taiwan.
-I enjoy building real-world systems that solve meaningful problems, and I document what I learn along the way.

 If my projects or writing have helped you in any way, you're welcome to buy me a coffee.
 Your support helps me keep exploring, experimenting, and sharing more freely.